BryanFrederickson/CYBER1-CodeVersion/README.md

 #### Known Problems
 - Currently, `Logic Obfuscation` is disabled as a parameter (set to 0% probability during generation) due to issues with edge cases.
 Will be enabled once logic obfuscation code has been made robust enough to no longer crash.
+- Currently, there is an issue installing Argos Translate on Python 3.10 or later due to a deprecated dependency, so Python 3.9 - 3.5 is required.
+Documentation will be updated when issue is fixed.

 ## CSTRenamer